This is the featured image of the Discover Powerful Parallel Processing blog article.

-As you may already know, audio signals can be processed using a plethora of tools called effect units.
+As you may already know, audio signals can be processed using many tools called effect units.
 Producers and engineers often insert them directly into the signal chain so that the unit captures and affects 100% of the sound.
-Just as often, they combine the unaffected signal (dry) and the affected signal (wet).
+They often combine the unaffected signal (dry) and the affected signal (wet).
 This technique is called parallel processing.
-It preserves the presence, character, and location of the source while still coloring it and allowing you to control the balance.
+It preserves the source's presence, character, and location while still coloring it and allowing you to control the balance.

 serial comp unit